For more information contact:

 The meal period may not be required if the employee signs a written agreement with the department manager or director to voluntarily waive the meal period on a regular basis.
 In consideration for the ability to work a “straight shift,” the employee agrees to waive a meal period as defined in WAC 296-126-092.
 (A “straight shift” is defined as a work period without interruptions for meal breaks.)
-Under such an agreement, the employee is entitled to eat at any time during his or her shift as time and work duties permit.
-The employee is not entitled to relief from duty while he or she eats.
+Under such an agreement, the employee is entitled to eat at any time during their shift as time and work duties permit.
+The employee is not entitled to relief from duty while they eat.

 An overtime-eligible employee receives a 15-minute paid rest period for every four hours worked.
 An appropriate rest period provides a relief from duty and is uninterrupted.
 While taking a rest period, the employee is subject to call to return to work as needed by the employer.

-An overtime-eligible employee may take his or her rest period on an intermittent basis.
-An intermittent rest period is a period of less than the full 15-minute rest period in which the employee has an opportunity to rest or relax during the performance of his or her duties.
+An overtime-eligible employee may take their rest period on an intermittent basis.
+An intermittent rest period is a period of less than the full 15-minute rest period in which the employee has an opportunity to rest or relax during the performance of their duties.
 The employee may take as many intermittent rest periods as necessary to total the allowed 15-minute rest period.
 When the employee’s rest period is interrupted, the employee’s rest period is deemed to be an intermittent rest period.
-The employee is allowed to complete his or her rest period prior to the end of the four-hour period in which the rest period occurs by taking additional intermittent rest periods.
+The employee is allowed to complete their rest period prior to the end of the four-hour period in which the rest period occurs by taking additional intermittent rest periods.
 The employee may not waive rest periods or combine rest periods at the end of a shift.

 For more information contact HRS; telephone 509-335-4521.
 Also refer to RCW 49.12, which allows employees and employers to mutually agree to vary rules and policies adopted by the Department of Labor and Industries in WAC 296-126-092 under the Industrial Welfare Act.

-Upon request, Human Resource Services provides specific information regarding compensatory time or payment for overtime worked.
+Upon request, HRS provides specific information regarding compensatory time or payment for overtime worked.